KTX: Initial planning

-Creation of the system
+Construction of Gyeongbu high-speed line

-Start of high-speed line construction
+Start of construction

 KHSRCA started construction of the Seoul–Busan Gyeongbu high-speed railway (Gyeongbu HSR) on June 30, 1992, on the 57 km long section from Cheonan to Daejeon, which was intended for use as test track.

 Construction started before the choice of the main technology supplier, thus alignment design was set out to be compatible with all choices.
 Of the planned 411 km line, 152.73 km would be laid on bridges, and another 138.68 km in tunnels.
 However, plans were changed repeatedly, in particular those for city sections, following disputes with local governments, while construction work suffered from early quality problems.
 Planned operating speed was also reduced from 350 km/h to the 300 km/h maximum of high-speed trains on the market.
 Three competitors bid for the supply of the core system, which included the rolling stock, catenary and signalling: consortia led by GEC-Alsthom, today Alstom, one of the builders of France's TGV trains; Siemens, one of the builders of Germany's ICE trains; and Mitsubishi Heavy Industries, one of the builders of Japan's Shinkansen trains.
 In 1994, the alliance of GEC-Alsthom and its Korean subsidiary Eukorail were chosen as winner.

 The technology was almost identical to that found on the high-speed lines of France's TGV system.
 Track-related design specifications included a design speed of 350 km/h and standard gauge.